meyesydn/Project-STA-518/README.md

 What ethnicity was the most common?

-Is there a vast difference in Gender from Jonestown? (only male or female is given on the dataset)
+Is there a vast difference in assigned sex at birth from Jonestown? (only male or female is given on the dataset)

 ## Visualizations
 I was thinking about creating a heat map for what state has the most members who were apart of Jonestown.
 The purpose of this would be able to look at the frequency of birth states